sallez9/SCTPAIMLcapstone/README.md

 <details>
 <summary><b>What I have learned</b></summary>

 1. Initally, getting the dataset was the focus as our first project milestone was to secure the dataset and I was able to quickly select a popular dataset.
-HOwever, my intial problem statement lack of a clear business objective that hindered progress.
+However, my intial problem statement lack of a clear business objective that hindered progress.
 Dataset was further refined again and again.

 2. Issue of biased datasets: overrepresentation of classes, if the dataset includes mostly apples from a particular farm, the model might not perform well on apples from other farms with different growing conditions or varieties.